koen-d-r/datacamp_new_creditcard_approvals/README.md

-In this Datacamp project I tried predicting approvals and disapprovals for creditcard applications!
+In this Datacamp project I predicted approvals and disapprovals for creditcard applications!